malloc47/befunge.py/readme.md

 Though not extensively compared, this implementation shares some aspects in common with [befungee][4] and the [online JavaScript][5] befunge interpreter.
-These programs appear to make similar tradeoffs relative to the C reference implementation, and fail on similar programs.
+These implementations appear to make similar tradeoffs relative to the C reference implementation, and fail on similar programs.

 ## Usage

-Any befunge code can be run from the command line with
+Befunge code can be run from the command line with

     ./befunge.py code/hello.bf